 Please ensure you are using the current version of this document

-This is a summary of the NEW Devon CCG commissioning policy for focal hyperhidrosis.
+This is a summary of the NHS Devon CCG commissioning policy for focal hyperhidrosis.

 Treatments for focal hyperhidrosis are commissioned in the following circumstances: